-'The Chinese interpretation of Suzerainty seems to be different, we can therefore. safely assume that very soon. they will this respect not only cover the Himalayan slopes on our side but also include important parts of Assam.....
-In our calculations we shall now have to reckon with communist China in Copyright © 2018, Scholarly Research Journal for Humanity Science & English Language
+'The Chinese interpretation of Suzerainty seems to be different, we can therefore. safely assume that very soon. they will

+Copyright © 2021, Scholarly Research Journal for Interdisciplinary Studies

 But it appeared that Nehru and his foreign policy advisors, did not want to annoy China regarding Tibet issue and it was assumed that India accepted Chinese supremacy over Tibet.
-Studying the critical China-Tibet Relation a treaty was signed in which except for trade, security and transport all the rights were given to Tibet for administration and existence.
+Studying the critical China-Tibet Relation a treaty was signed in which except for trade, security and transport all the rights were given to Tibet for administration and existance.
 China even assured India to maintain healthy, cultural and diplomatic relationship.